NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 How much time do I get per question in NEET PG?

-NEET PG is 200 questions in approximately 210 minutes (3 hours 30 minutes), which gives an average of 63 seconds per question.
+NEET PG is 180 questions in 210 minutes (3 hours 30 minutes), which gives an average of 70 seconds per question, delivered in 5 section-locked blocks of 36 questions with 42 minutes each.
 In practice, easy direct-recall questions should take 20-30 seconds, freeing budget for clinical vignettes and image-based questions that legitimately need 90-120 seconds.

 What is the two-pass technique for NEET PG?

-The two-pass technique splits the paper into two sweeps.
+The two-pass technique runs within each of the 5 sections, because every 36-question section locks when its 42-minute timer ends and cannot be reopened.
 First pass: answer all questions you are confident about immediately (under 60 seconds each) and flag uncertain ones without spending more than 15 seconds deciding.
-Second pass: return to flagged questions with remaining time.
-This prevents any single hard question from consuming time that should go to 10 easy questions, and ensures you never miss a confident answer due to time running out.
+Second pass: return to the flagged questions in that section before its timer expires.
+This prevents any single hard question from consuming time that should go to 10 easy questions — but every flag must be cleared before the section locks, because there is no end-of-paper review sweep.

 How do I handle long clinical vignettes in NEET PG efficiently?